k-xvin/portfolio-11ty/src/about.md

 ---
 # June 2023
 * I graduated!
 It's been a long four years.
+* Made a pixel art landscape for the website background.

 # March 2023
 * Some small styling changes on the website, such as two column lists for wider displays.